peplin/pygatt/README.rst

 such as fitness trackers, sensors, and anything implementing standard GATT Descriptor behavior.

-pygatt provides a Pythonic API by wrapping two different backends:
+pygatt provides a Pythonic API by wrapping three different backends:

+-  BlueZ (requires Linux), using BlueZ's D-Bus API.
--  BlueZ (requires Linux), using the ``gatttool`` command-line utility.
+-  BlueZ (requires Linux), using the deprecated ``gatttool`` command-line utility.
 -  Bluegiga's BGAPI, compatible with USB adapters like the BLED112.

 Motivation